Ensuring MFA for Linux in Passwordless MFA Rollouts

 But, IT then needs to maintain local accounts for individual Linux devices.
 This approach lacks scale, especially when you have hundreds of Linux admins who may have 5 or more accounts in the environment, all of which IT needs to manage.

-An easier, more inclusive approach
+An easier, more inclusive approach to Linux MFA

 RADIUS proxying eliminates the need for IT administrators to manage multiple local host accounts used to login to each network appliance server individually.
 System admins simply use a single AD account issued by identity providers to deliver passwordless MFA across Linux devices.
 IT can easily disable individual credentials, for example, when a Linux admin leaves the company, through this single account in AD.